Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The organic business in our area.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? no new findings

 Has this kit prompted any new food related initiatives within your school?
-We are an enviro school and this reinforced our recycling practices.
+This kit will lead onto the creation of a new school/community garden on school grounds

 Helpful Report

-What are three words that describe the activities in this kit?
-Interesting, fun, hands on pickling
+What are three words that describe the activities in this kit? fun, extending, different

 How effective was the resource in fostering critical thinking about food waste issues?